nwcourses/nwcourses.github.io/COM623/week_9/index.md

 ```
 const session = await getIronSession(cookies(), { password, cookieName } );
 if(session.username) {
-    // we are logged in
+    // we are potentially logged in if the username field is present - check
+    // the database to see if the user is actually logged in (see below)
 } else {
     // we are not logged in
 }